CakeBnut1996/semantic-search-engine/README.md

 ├── src/
 | ├── ingest_to_db.py # offline data ingestion pipeline
 │ ├── semantic_search_engine.py # functions of retrieval and and generation
 │ ├── app.py # visualization
+| ├── Rest of the files are for testing purposes
 │
 ├── requirements.txt
 ├── README.md